Causality-oriented robustness: exploiting general noise interventions: Our method DRIG

-When the anchors $A$ are discrete, our framework is a generalization of anchor regression; we further discuss in Supplementary~\ref{sec:cont_anchor} how DRIG can be modified to accommodate continuous anchors as well (corresponding to Figure~\ref{fig:graph}(c)) and continue to be a generalization of anchor regression.
-Specifically, let $A$ take values in the set $\{a^e \in \mathbb{R}^{\text{dim}(A)}: e \in \mathcal{E}\}$.
-Then, setting $\delta^e = M{a}^e$, we conclude that the model \eqref{eqn:model_anchor} proposed in \citet{rothenhausler2021anchor} is a special case of our model \eqref{eq:scm_train}, with the dependence on the anchor variable and the latent confounders restricted to be linear, and the intervention $\delta^e$ being deterministic shifts that only affect the conditional mean of $(X,Y)$ given $A=a^e$.
-Furthermore, under model \eqref{eqn:model_anchor}, the two estimators match, as formalized in the following proposition. \begin{proposition} Suppose that the data is generated according to the SCM \eqref{eqn:model_anchor}.
-Let $A$ be discrete anchors taking values in the set $\{a^e \in \mathbb{R}^{\mathrm{dim}(A)}: e \in \mathcal{E}\}$, where $a^0=0$ without loss of generality.
-Assuming that $\mathbb{P}(A = a^e) = \omega^e$, the anchor regression loss function is the same as DRIG loss function \eqref{eq:obj}, that is $\cL_{\rm anchor,\gamma}(b) = \cL_\gamma(b)$ for every regression parameter $b$. \end{proposition} We prove Proposition~\ref{prop:anchor_regression_ours} in Supplementary~\ref{proof:prop_anchor_regression_ours}.
-This result states that under the restrictive model assumed in \citet{rothenhausler2021anchor} which only allows for mean shifts, the DRIG estimator matches the one from anchor regression.
+Under model \eqref{eqn:model_anchor}, the anchor regression estimator \eqref{eqn:method_anchor} matches with the DRIG estimator \eqref{eqn:DRIG}, as formalized in the following proposition with the proof in Appendix~\ref{proof:prop_anchor_regression_ours}. \begin{proposition} Suppose the data is generated according to \eqref{eqn:model_anchor}.
+Let $A$ be discrete anchors taking values in the set $\{a^e \in \mathbb{R}^{\mathrm{dim}(A)}: e \in \mathcal{E}\}$.
+Suppose a reference environment $0 \in \mathcal{E}$ exists where $a^e=0$.
+Assuming that $\mathbb{P}(A = a^e) = \omega^e$, the anchor regression loss is the same as DRIG loss \eqref{eq:obj}, that is $\cL_{\rm anchor,\gamma}(b) = \cL_\gamma(b)$ for every regression parameter $b$. \end{proposition} This result states that under the restrictive model in \citet{rothenhausler2021anchor}, which only allows additive mean shifts, the DRIG estimator matches the one from anchor regression.
 However, the two estimators are different under more general interventions.
-In particular, our estimator DRIG is designed for the more general modeling framework \eqref{eq:scm_train} that allows $\delta^e$ to be random, and thus leverages interventions in the form of both mean and variance shifts.
-We will discuss in Section~\ref{sec:robust} how the additional flexibility that is provided by our framework leads to more robust predictions.
+DRIG is designed for the more general modeling framework \eqref{eq:scm_train} that allows for arbitrary noise interventions.
+Section~\ref{sec:robust} discusses how the additional flexibility of DRIG leads to more robust predictions.